 Here is a more detailed list of the signs of a fouled spark plug to look for:

 1. Contaminated Plug

-As discussed above, the fouled spark plug isn’t going to look like your new one.
-If you put them side-by-side, you would clearly see the difference.
+As discussed above, a fouled spark plug isn’t going to look like a new one.
+If you put them side-by-side, you will clearly see the difference.

 However, most people aren’t pulling the plugs to look at them unless other problems are noticed.
 Therefore, this probably won’t be the first symptom you come to, but it will be the one that confirms the spark plug is fouled.

 Spark plugs are needed to get the engine started.
 If they are fouled, there’s going to be more difficulty cranking the engine over.

 You might notice the problem a little at a time.
 At first, it might take just a second longer but eventually fail to start completely if not repaired.

 3. Misfiring Engine

 When the spark plug can’t help burn the fuel in the combustion chamber properly, misfiring is going to occur.
 This problem could start as a stumble or sputter, eventually getting worse.

 These problems can also be caused by a failing sensor.
 Either way, the Check Engine Light will usually come on when the misfiring starts.